asheroto/Chocolatey-Package-Updater/README.md

 -   Automatic support for [aria2](https://github.com/aria2/aria2) download manager as well as `Invoke-WebRequest`.
 -   Supports scraping the version number from the download URL.
 -   Supports version number replacement in the download URL.
+-   Supports getting the latest version from a GitHub repository.

 **Note:** This is a rather new project, being born in late September 2023.
 There may still be some bugs.
 For now, check out the example packages to see how it works.
 Also check out the [To-Do List](#to-do-list) for upcoming features.